jdolitsky/dfc/mcp-server/README.md

 For other MCP clients or custom implementations, you'll need:

-1. The path to the built `mcp-server-go` executable
+1. The path to the built `mcp-server` executable
 2. Configuration for stdio transport
 3. Tool names to invoke:
    - `convert_dockerfile`